FrancescoGrazioso/mangaworldTS/README.md

 This implements many API that allow web scraping from the site [Mangaworld](https://www.mangaworld.so/).

+THE API IS CURRENTLY UNDER DEVELOPMENT
+PLEASE KEEP THE IMPLEMENTATION UPDATED
+NEW FEATURES AND FIX WILL BE RELEASED

 It implements:

 * Getting information of manga and chapters.